 The risk assessment exercise takes place annually in conjunction with the annual business planning and strategy review cycle.
-The identified risks, together with risk measurement and mitigation control respectively, are recorded in the risk registers for the Company.
+The identified risks, together with risk measurement and mitigation controls respectively, are recorded in the risk register of the Company.
 The risk identification process takes into consideration all material risks identified and included in the Solvency II Directive.
 To that end, the Risk Management function has developed Risk Assessment Guidelines and Risk Register Templates that are used by the Company.
 Risk Registers are reviewed and challenged by the Executive Risk Management Committee and the Company's Board.
-A report on how high risk areas are being managed is submitted to the Group's Risk Committee bi-annually.